 Indeed, this American Utility Tactical Transport Aircraft System (UTTAS) UH-60 has a very large door to jump rapidly to the ground, but why would this door be open in flight?
 Why should the cargo room be brightly illuminated?
 Why was the UH-60 not carrying any position lights?
 Why did PC draw a proportionately greater door, having a different shape?
 Why did he not even perceive the regular anti -collision and position lights?
-Why should such an American helicopter be flying at very low altitude at PLANCENOIT on a curved path?
+Why should such an American helicopter be flying at very low altitude at Plancenoit on a curved path?
 Why should it fly so slowly, with increased gasoline consumption?
-All these questions have not been answered and were not even raised, but WVU tried to explain why a large US military helicopter might have been present.
-His attempt merits further examination, since it sheds light on "skeptic's methodology".
+All these questions have not been answered and were not even raised, but WvU tried to explain why a great US military helicopter might have been present.
+His attempt merits further examination, since it sheds light on the basic methodological issue.

-In a Flemish journal, WVU found the following article: "End of September - beginning October 1992, important military maneuvers took place in the Belgian Ardennes.
+In a Flemish journal, WvU found the following article: "End of September - beginning October 1992, important military manoeuvres took place in the Belgian Ardennes.
 It was a joint German, Belgian, British and French operation called Autumn Leave.
 It required the deployment of 6000 men and a multinational airborne division using big helicopters for quickly carrying units from one place to another."
 We verified, of course.
-Another newspaper15 also announced that maneuvers would take place from September 17 to October 2, but besides Belgian troops, there would only be 400 English, 80 French and 500 German soldiers.
-That's very modest for an 'important military maneuver'.
+Another newspaper also announced that manoeuvres would take place from September 17 to October 2, but besides Belgian troops, there would only be 400 English, 80 French and 500 German soldiers.
+That's very modest for an 'important military manoeuvre''.
 Colonel AMOND had the best possible contacts for further verification.

 We obtained access to the whole dossier (figure 27).
 The essential point is that it was only a CPX (Commando Post Exercise).
 Such a CPX exercise only involves "the commander, his staff and communications within and between participating headquarters."
 In contrast to an FTX (Field Training Exercise), it involves no troops and no heavy material.
-In other words, it is a maneuver on paper, a simulation, although it requires a sufficiently large area, at the level of the Headquarter of the 1 BE Army Corps.
+In other words, it is a manoeuvre on paper, a simulation, although it requires a sufficiently large area, at the level of the Headquarter of the 1 BE Army Corps.
 This area is graphically defined in figure 27.
-PLANCENOIT and ELSENBORN were not included.
+Plancenoit and Elsenborn were not included.
+The only foreign participation was in the form of response cells representing Command Posts of the 24 (UK) Amob Bde and the 32 (GE) PzGrBde (Panzergrenadierbrigade).